-Over the past year Georgia Tech's Everyday Computing Lab has partnered with a small cancer clinic in rural Georgia to deploy digital tablets to patients and evaluate how personalized health information was used to manage their disease.
+Over the past several years Georgia Tech's Everyday Computing Lab has partnered with a small cancer clinic in rural Georgia to deploy digital tablets to patients and evaluate how personalized health information was used to manage their disease.

 I recently joined the research team to expand the project and answer new research questions: